-Road Conditions: Sealed road with short stretches of maintained unsealed road.
+Road Conditions: Sealed roads with short stretches of maintained unsealed sections to attractions.

 Explore the route of a really impressive engineering feat, C.Y O’Connor’s water pipeline constructed over 100 years ago.
 Visit the old pumping station sites and highlights like the Cunderdin Museum No.3 Pump Station, historical landmarks or Merredin’s No.4 Pump Station a stabilised ruin.
 Marvel at the 1968 earthquake interpretation story and memorial sites at Meckering and experience an earthquake simulation room inside the Cunderdin Museum.

 Don’t miss the view from the Kellerberrin Hill lookout as the pipeline takes you past rock water catchments and springtime wildflowers.